 Mark it as an ‘UNACCEPTABLE’ Behavior

 Gossip is all around us, from our homes to magazines, to the internet.
 It seems like there is no escape.
-Instead of burying our head in the sand, we must alter the way we connect with each other and our surroundings.
-It means that instead of reading tabloid magazines filled with gossip, or visiting online forums where there are no rules of etiquette and thus name calling and rumor mongering is rampant; we begin to interact with magazines/sites/book of value (i.e., news, hobby related, Islamic, etc. ).
-Instead of taking part in the laughter at the expense of someone else, we criticize such jokes that insult people, or if we cannot do that, then we should leave that gathering and avoid gossip at our end.
+Instead of burying our heads in the sand, we must alter the way we connect; and our surroundings instead of reading tabloid magazines filled with gossip or visiting online forums with no etiquette rules.
+Thus name-calling and rumor-mongering are rampant; we begin to interact with magazines/sites/books of value (i.e., news, hobby-related, Islamic, etc. ).
+Instead of taking part in the laughter at the expense of someone else, we criticize such jokes that insult people, or if we cannot do that, we should leave that gathering and avoid gossip at our end.

-There are several topics you can discuss at a party which can save you from gossiping and backbiting.
+There are several topics you can discuss at a party that can save you from gossiping and backbiting.
 Besides Islam, you can review books, movies, TV shows, world affairs, etc. And if you ever find yourself slipping into the mention of someone else in a negative light, remind yourself and those around you to switch to a different topic.
 Instead of talking about the inferior qualities of so-and-so, replace that with mentioning their better attributes or making excuses for their behavior.

 In short, there are several steps that we can take to protect ourselves and others from falling into backbiting and gossip.
-Some examples stated above were things like talking about hobbies, TV shows, books, news, Islamic stories, etc. Making excuses for each other and mentioning the good qualities of people are some other examples.
+Some examples stated above are hobbies, TV shows, books, news, Islamic stories, etc. Making excuses for each other and mentioning the good qualities of people are some other examples.

 Do not be a party to Shaytan and destroy friendships and communities through your words.
 Share laughter, share joy, share inspiration through kind words and actions.

 May Allah (SWT) protect us from backbiting and gossip, grant us the strength to prevent it, and can honor each other.
 Ameen.